Advisory firm ISS backs CanniMed bid for Newstrike over hostile rival offer

 Institutional Shareholder Services Inc. is recommending CanniMed Therapeutics Inc. investors vote in favour of the medical marijuana company's takeover of Newstrike Resources Ltd., a blow to a larger industry rival seeking to acquire CanniMed.

-ISS, the proxy advisory firm, said Aurora Cannabis Inc.'s hostile, all-share offer for CanniMed initially looked like the superior proposal, but the recent run-up in the shares of Canadian marijuana producers made that bid unattractive due to its share-exchange structure.
+ISS, the proxy advisory firm, said Aurora Cannabis Inc.'s hostile, all-share offer for CanniMed initially looked like the superior proposal, but the recent runup in the shares of Canadian marijuana producers made that bid unattractive due to its share-exchange structure.
 Aurora's offer is conditional on CanniMed abandoning its takeover of Newstrike.

 CanniMed shareholders are slated to vote on the friendly Newstrike deal on Jan.
 23, following a vote among Newstrike investors next Wednesday.
 It is offering 33 of its shares for every 1,000 Newstrike shares.

-The market capitalization of Newstrike, a tiny consumer-focused pot producer that has yet to generate revenue, surged to more than $1-billion early this week as part of a cannabis-sector buying frenzy.
+The market capitalization of Newstrike, a tiny consumer-focused marijuana producer that has yet to generate revenue, surged to more than $1-billion early this week as part of a cannabis-sector buying frenzy.
 The shares have since retreated, pulling the value of the company back to $678-million on Friday.

 Aurora is offering 4.53 of its shares for each CanniMed share, but that is subject to a cap of $24 per CanniMed share.
 When the target's stock rises above that price, the exchange ratio falls, resulting in fewer Aurora shares per CanniMed share.
 CanniMed stock sold for $24.45 on Friday.
 It reached a high of $27.26 on Monday.

-"Although Aurora's hostile bid initially seemed to be a superior alternative ... a sharp increase in valuations for Canadian cannabis producers in recent weeks has significantly eroded the appeal of this option."
-ISS said in a report.
+"Although Aurora's hostile bid initially seemed to be a superior alternative ... a sharp increase in valuations for Canadian cannabis producers in recent weeks has significantly eroded the appeal of this option," ISS said in a report.

 Complicating matters, shareholders with about 36 per cent of CanniMed stock have pledged to support Aurora's unsolicited bid.